Sa4d/capstone-project/README.md

 - Study the Promos and offer types

 # Results
-You can find the results for the analysis in the following medium article just click (Here) [https://saad-k-alrazoq.medium.com/starbucks-capstone-project-b8cec37e8bea]
+You can find the results for the analysis in the following medium article just click [here] [https://saad-k-alrazoq.medium.com/starbucks-capstone-project-b8cec37e8bea]

 # Imporvements